je-nunez/map_of_emergency_locations_in_Toronto/README.md

 This is a map of different types of emergency locations in Toronto, in R.

+# WARNING before use

-# Warning: this program must not be used in emergency locations when a life must be saved
+**This program must not be used in emergency situations where a life must be saved**.

-**This program must not be used in emergency locations when a life must be saved**.
-This program may not give the precise information necesary to find emergency locations in this situation where every second matters, this program might execute slowly in these urgent situations or might not finish to execute in these situations at all, and even then, the location shown in the map by this program may not be available at this critical emergency, losing precious time, for the data this program uses from the Open Data of the City of Toronto may not be updated real-time when an emergency location happens to be congested or unavailable.
-(Besides, the handling of an emergency usually requires a logistic involving different types of public services, not only one, made available as soon as possible at the place of the emergency.)
+This program may not give the precise information necesary to find emergency locations in the situation when a life must be saved, where every second matters.
+This program might execute slowly in these urgent situations or might not finish to execute in these situations at all, and even then, the locations shown in the map by this program may not be available at this critical emergency, losing precious time, for the data this program uses from the Open Data of the City of Toronto may not be updated real-time when an emergency location happens to be congested or unavailable.
+(Besides, the handling of an emergency usually requires a logistic involving different types of public services, not only one, made available as soon as possible at the place of the emergency.
+To coordinate this logistic urgently, the intervention of an expert human agent is obligatory.
+This program is **not** related nor interacts with 9-1-1 infrastructures.)

 # WIP